Filipino World War II Veterans Parole Program

 - Complete parts 1, 2, 7, 8 and 9 of Form I-131;

-- Under Part 2, Application Type, check box 1.F, I am applying for an Advance Parole Document for a person who is outside the United States (Note: check this box even if your beneficiary is currently residing in the United States);
+- Under Part 2, Application Type, check box 1.F, I am applying for an Advance Parole Document for a person who is outside the United States.
+(Check this box even if your beneficiary is currently residing in the United States);

 - Under Part 8, sign it yourself, as the petitioner (or self-petitioner);

-- If you are a self-petitioner, include evidence that you are the son, daughter, brother or sister of the deceased Filipino veteran, and that relationship existed on or before May 9, 2016; that the deceased Filipino veteran had qualifying WWII military service, as noted above, and was living in the United States at the time of death, and that the veteran’s spouse is also deceased.
+- If you are a self-petitioner, include evidence that you are the son, daughter, brother or sister of the deceased Filipino veteran, and that relationship existed on or before May 9, 2016; that the deceased Filipino veteran had qualifying WWII military service, as noted above, and was living in the United States at the time of death; and that the veteran’s spouse is also deceased.

-Submitting Your Application Packet
+Submitting Your Initial Application Packet

-PO Box 8500
+P.O.
+Box 8500